Trick-or-treating: Increased popularity

-Phrase introduction to the UK and Ireland
+Phrase introduction to the United Kingdom and Ireland

 Despite the concept of trick-or-treating originating in Britain and Ireland in the form of souling and guising, the use of the term "trick or treat" at the doors of homeowners was not common until the 1980s, with its popularisation in part through the release of the film E.T.
 Guising requires those going door-to-door to perform a song or poem without any jocular threat, and according to one BBC journalist, in the 1980s, "trick or treat" was still often viewed as an exotic and not particularly welcome import, with the BBC referring to it as "the Japanese knotweed of festivals" and "making demands with menaces".
 In Ireland before the phrase "trick or treat" became common in the 2000s, children would say "Help the Halloween Party".
 Very often, the phrase "trick or treat" is simply said and the revellers are given sweets, with the choice of a trick or a treat having been discarded.